CodyMarkix/PyZ-shell/README.md

 ## Usage

 ### Running the shell
-- There's two to run the shell.
+- There's two ways to run the shell.

 1. Open up a terminal and run `pyz`.
 2. If you downloaded the AppImage and used something like AppImageLauncher to register it into your DE's menu, open that menu and click on "PyZ".